portainer/portainer-docs/docs/v2.0-be/containers/delete.md

 ![delete](assets/delete-1.png)

-A pop up will ask for confirmation, and ask you decide if you want to <b>automatically the non-persistent volumes</b>.
+A pop-up will ask for confirmation, and ask you decide if you want to <b>automatically the non-persistent volumes</b>.
 Once you selection has been made, click <b>Remove</b>

 ![delete](assets/delete-2.png)